 Serve as a Side Dish Option

-This simple cauliflower stir fry is a great all purpose vegan cauliflower side dish for tons of mains/meals.
+This simple cauliflower stir fry is a great all purpose vegan cauliflower healthy side dish for tons of mains/meals.
 Just a few of which include:

 - Chicken: An excellent side for all sorts of mains, like healthy orange chicken or simple baked chicken breast.